raspberrypi/usbboot/mass-storage-gadget/README.md

 This allows Raspberry Pi Imager to be run on the host computer and write OS images to the Compute Module block devices.

+WARNING: This image used a 32-bit kernel and is NOT compatible with Pi5.

 ## Running
 To run load the USB MSD device drivers via RPIBOOT run
 ```bash